Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 The deity can use this ability to create disguises, gaining a bonus of +20 on its Disguise checks.

+### Suggested Portfolio Elements
-**Suggested Portfolio Elements:** Nature, secrets, thieves.
+Nature, secrets, thieves.

 ## Shift Form

 This is an extraordinary ability.

+### Prerequisites
-**Prerequisites:** Divine rank 6, Alter Size salient divine ability, Alter Form salient divine ability.
+Divine rank 6, Alter Size salient divine ability, Alter Form salient divine ability.

+### Benefit
-**Benefit:** The deity can assume the form of another creature.
+The deity can assume the form of another creature.
 The forms a deity can assume are limited and vary with each deity.
 The forms allowed are listed in the deity's description.
 The deity can remain in the assumed form indefinitely, but it resumes its own form if slain.

+### Notes
-**Notes:** The deity acquires the physical, natural, and extraordinary abilities of the form it has assumed (but not spell-like or supernatural abilities) while retaining its own mind.
+The deity acquires the physical, natural, and extraordinary abilities of the form it has assumed (but not spell-like or supernatural abilities) while retaining its own mind.
 Physical abilities include natural size and Strength, Dexterity, and Constitution scores.
 Natural